fmguimaraes/micronode/README.md

-This service is based on a base service made in NodeJS, Express, MongoDB, SocketIO, TusIO and is intended to be used inside a folder that respects the organization described in /scaffod folder.
+Micronode is a set of tools easily bootstrap a (micro)service architecture. is Is made with NodeJS, Express, MongoDB, SocketIO, TusIO and is intended to be used inside a folder that respects the organization described in /scaffod folder.
+Its current status is WIP.

 ## Actions
 ## Routes